-Here’s more Miyajima street views of local eateries (e.g. grilled oyster stands) and sake shops to entice you to visit Miyajima.
+Here’s some Miyajima street views to entice you to visit Miyajima.

 Strangely, one of the souvenirs of Miyajima is a rice paddle.
 Meet the world’s largest rice paddle displayed since 1996 to commemorate the UNESCO World Heritage Site award to Itsukushima Shrine.
 It’s 7.7 meters long, 2.7 meters thick and 2.5 tonnes, apparently carved out of a 270 year old Zelkova tree over a period of 3 years.
 Here goes the legend behind the rice paddle: Around 1790s to 1800, a Buddhist monk had a dream and the Benzaiten deity taught him how to make a magical rice paddle (Japanese: shamoji 杓文字).
 There are many shamoji vendors in Miyajima.